Dental Assistant License Iowa

 • Iowa Dental Assistants Association (IDAA): Offers networking opportunities, educational resources, and advocacy for dental assistants.

-• Dental Assisting National Board (DANB): A valuable resource for certification exams, study guides, and credentialing information.
+• Dental Assisting National Board: A valuable resource for certification exams, study guides, and credentialing information.

 Study Guides and Training Courses